 What is your general view of the facilities offered by Salus Wellness?

-How did the help received from Salus Wellness in terms of running your business, sales, and marketing helped to develop your business?
+How did the help received from Salus Wellness in terms of running your business, sales and marketing help to develop your business?

 Would you recommend Salus Wellness to other practitioners?